 "Trust in the LORD with all thine heart; and lean not unto thine own understanding" (Prv 3:5).
 This warns against allowing assumptions to prejudice our view of scripture since there may be a difference between what the Bible says and what people think it means.
 But in God's word, we have a reliable standard we can use to validate our understanding of scripture, and admonitions like Proverbs 3:5 should guide our approach to scripture.
-The words "lean not unto thine own understanding" also counsel us against relying on the teachings of men, for why would we rely on the understanding?
+The words "lean not unto thine own understanding" also counsel us against relying on the teachings of men, for why would we rely on the understanding of men who should not even be leaning on their own understanding?
 Proverbs 3:6 goes on to say, "in all thy ways acknowledge him, and he shall direct thy paths," and God, through his word, will be the authority who directs us throughout the examples in this book.